A Day for groups interested in sharing an experience of Celtic Spirituality.

 2. Workshop on HOSPITALITY – exploring peace and reconciliation issues.

 3. The Heroic Journey workshop – see another page on this site for further details.

-COST £30.00 per person – this includes morning tea/coffee and a soup and sandwich lunch.
+COST £25.00 per person – this includes morning tea/coffee and lunch at The Navan Centre.